 Retirement is a major life change, that not everyone is prepared for.
 So, I took it upon myself to do some research and that will help you to get mentally ready for retirement.

-These are just a few tips, but to fully understand, you need to know more.
-And in this article, I share 21 tips where I thoroughly explain what you can do to prepare for retirement mentally in the best way possible.
+In this article, I share 21 tips where I thoroughly explain what you can do to prepare for retirement mentally in the best way possible.

 #1 Start Preparing In Advance